AWS ElastiCache Serverless¶

 Number of items in the cache with TTL. | Count |

-NetworkBytesIn | Total number of bytes transmitted to the cache. | Bytes |
+NetworkBytesIn | Total number of bytes transmitted to the cache | Bytes |

-NetworkBytesOut | Total number of bytes transmitted out from the cache. | Bytes |
+NetworkBytesOut | Total number of bytes transmitted from the cache | Bytes |

-IamAuthenticationExpirations | Total number of IAM-authenticated Redis connections that have expired.
-You can find more information about authenticating using IAM in the user guide. | Count |
+IamAuthenticationExpirations | Total number of expired IAM authenticated Redis connections.
+You can find more information about IAM authentication in the user guide. | Count |

-IamAuthenticationThrottling | Total number of throttled IAM-authenticated Redis AUTH or HELLO requests.
-You can find more information about authenticating using IAM in the user guide. | Count |
+IamAuthenticationThrottling | Total number of throttled IAM authenticated Redis AUTH or HELLO requests.
+You can find more information about IAM authentication in the user guide. | Count |

-KeyAuthorizationFailures | Number of failed attempts by users accessing keys they do not have permission to access.
-We recommend setting up alerts for this to detect unauthorized access attempts. | Count |
+KeyAuthorizationFailures | Number of failed attempts by users to access keys they do not have permission to access.
+We recommend setting an alarm for this to detect unauthorized access attempts. | Count |

-AuthenticationFailures | Total number of failed attempts to authenticate with Redis using the AUTH command.
-We recommend setting up alerts for this to detect unauthorized access attempts. | Count |
+AuthenticationFailures | Total number of failed attempts to authenticate to Redis using the AUTH command.
+We recommend setting an alarm for this to detect unauthorized access attempts. | Count |

-CommandAuthorizationFailures | Number of failed attempts by users running commands they do not have permission to call.
-We recommend setting up alerts for this to detect unauthorized access attempts. | Count |
+CommandAuthorizationFailures | Number of failed attempts by users to run commands they do not have permission to invoke.
+We recommend setting an alarm for this to detect unauthorized access attempts. | Count |

 Objects¶